inductiva/datasets-generation/windtunnel_dataset/mesh_generation/README.md

 # Overview

 This repository contains two scripts to facilitate the generation and post-processing of 3D meshes.
 The meshes are generated from a dataset of images and further processed to ensure they are clean and aligned to their principal axes.
-These scripts use InstantMesh model for mesh generation and PyVista for mesh manipulation.
+These scripts use the InstantMesh model for mesh generation and PyVista for mesh manipulation.

-# Scripts
+# Files

 ## generate_meshes.py